 May is the National Walking Month and to encourage staff to increase walking during the month and beyond, the University is promoting the Living Streets #Try20 tips.
 Staff are also invited to 'rate your walk' and in doing so can be entered into a prize draw with a chance to win a family city break.

-The University is also running its own 'walking week' in which various walks are available including nordic walking, taking self-guided walks around the Botanci Garden and the Hay Meadow walk, or joining a guided walk to either the Wicker Man at Low Burnhall Wood in Durham or a walk along the River Tees from Queen's Campus, Stockton.
-View the list of walks available.
-Please note you will need to register for the Nordic Walks.
+The University also running its own 'walking week' in which various walks are available including self-guided walks around the Botanic Garden and the Hay Meadow walk, or joining a guided walk to either the Wicker Man at Low Burnhall Wood in Durham or a walk along the River Tees from Queen's Campus, Stockton.

 Did you know that .....